-- Deputy Vice-Chancellor (Academic Development and Performance). - Executive Dean for Graduate Outcomes. - Director of NTU Sport. - Head of Alumni Relations and Regular Giving. - Associate Director of Admissions and Student Recruitment. - Director of Research Culture and Environment. - Director of Culture. - Head of Equality, Diversity and Inclusion.
+- Director of NTU Sport. - Head of Development, Alumni and Supporter Engagement. - Associate Director of Admissions and Student Recruitment. - Director of Research Culture and Environment. - Director of Culture. - Head of Equality, Diversity and Inclusion.

 - The minutes from the SfA Steering Group are received by UET and Academic Board, the latter for information only.
 Any proposed changes to academic policy are formally considered by the Academic Standards and Quality Committee. - Advisory members are invited to attend meetings of the Steering Group where specific agenda items are of direct relevance to them.
 These members can also propose agenda items and attend meetings accordingly.
 Advisory members have access to the papers and meeting notes.